f-droid/fdroid-website/_docs/Inclusion_How-To.md

 fetch changes from the fdroiddata GitLab repository and merge it to a local repository.
 Then, update checks will be performed for all applications.
-If a new version is found, their metadata files will be updated and committed to the repository by the author `F-Droid Builder <admin@f-droid.org>`.
+If a new version is found, their metadata files will be updated and committed to the repository by the author `F-Droid checkupdates (@fdroidci)`.

 Once metadata files are updated, the F-Droid Server will check them against a list of released APKs to construct a list of new applications and/or